Tisch provides a variety of services related to copyright and publishing.

 If you're a creator of a work, assigning a Creative Commons license tells others exactly how they can use your work and contributes to the spread of information and creation of new knowledge.
 Find out more about the licenses.

 You can find images, video, music, articles, and more with Creative Commons licenses.
 See our Finding media to download guide for sources of CC-licensed media.

 Publishing and open access

-Tisch can help you find a place to publish or share your work, evaluate an author’s contract, measure the impact of your publications, and pay article processing charges (APCs).
+Tisch can help you find a place to publish or share your work, evaluate an author’s contract, or measure the impact of your publications.
 Find out more on our Scholarly Publishing guide.

 Contribute Your Scholarship to the Tufts Digital Library